-- Extended through 2032. - Pertains to new construction which includes "substantial rehabilitation." - All residential buildings-single-family and multifamily-are eligible. - "High-rise" multifamily and apartment buildings can also qualify for the Section 179D tax deduction discussed above (if they are in the scope of the ASHRAE 90.1 standard). - o ASHRAE 90.1 (and hence, Section 179D application) covers multifamily buildings of four stories or more.
+- Extended through 2032. - Pertains to new construction. - Can include "substantial reconstruction and rehabilitation" (current law).
+All residential buildings-single family and multifamily-are eligible for the Section 45L credit. - "High-rise" multifamily and apartment buildings can also qualify for the Section 179D tax deduction discussed above (if they are in the scope of the ASHRAE 90.1 standard). - ASHRAE 90.1 (and hence, Section 179D application) covers multifamily buildings of four stories or more. - Neither current law nor the IRA clearly address overlap of multifamily buildings that may be eligible for both the Section 45L credit and the Section 179D deduction.

-Primary Use of Building12
+Primary Use of Building